HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 #### Initial Subscription Request Example

-In this example, the subscribing application creates an initial subscription and asks to be notified of the `patient-open` and `patient-close` events.
+In this example, the subscribing application creates an initial subscription and asks to be notified of the `Patient-open` and `Patient-close` events.

 ```text
 POST https://hub.example.com HTTP/1.1